LSBUGPG/raycast-tutorial/README.md

 - `Physics.Raycast` is the function of the physics class that we are calling
 - `()` the brackets following the function give the arguments as a comma separated list
 - `transform.position` we are using this object's position as the `origin` for the raycast
-- `transform.forward` we are using this object's direction as the `direction` of the raycast
+- `transform.forward` we are using this object's forward vector as the `direction` of the raycast
 - `out` states that the following argument is an output value
 - `RaycastHit` is the type of the output value
 - `hit` is our name for the output value